jessesingh15/Kickstarter_Analysis/README.md

 ## Overview of Project

 ### The purpose of this project was to analyze, condense, and visualize a dataset on Excel containing data from thousands of Kickstarter campaigns.
-The results of this analysis were used to help Louise have the most successuful fundraising campaign possible.
+The results of this analysis were used to help the client have the most successuful fundraising campaign possible.

 ## Analysis and Challenges